April 25, 2009

 Hello, Robin!
 This is your Opa Henry.
 You can call me Opa, you can call me Grandpa.
 Just so long as you don't call me Baldy or something.

 As a boy I almost envied my friends for having grandfathers they could see on weekends or holidays.
 Certainly my sister Mylene and I grew up enjoying frequent visits to Oma (Grandma) Anna, Henry's ex-wife, who lived within easy driving distance of our home in California.
-But Opa remained a distant, mysterious, and faintly exotic figure.
+But Opa was a remote, mysterious, and faintly exotic figure.
 We knew that he lived in South Africa, a fact which for me always conjured images of lions and giraffes.
 We heard also that he had been a musician and even a circus clown.
-This compensated somewhat for his absence because he was, at least, a very interesting absentee grandfather.
+This compensated somewhat for his absence because he was at least a very interesting absentee grandfather.

 Most astonishing was the claim that he had helped to build the Bridge on the River Kwai, the famous World War II Japanese railroad bridge constructed in Thailand by Allied prisoners of war.
 And not only did he serve as a forced laborer, he also entertained his fellow captives with the accordion.
 Mom emphasized the latter point with some pride as our family sat down to watch a television broadcast of the David Lean movie.
 I couldn't have been more than eight years old at the time, and I found much of the dialogue boring or elusive.
 But when the story progressed to the celebration of the newly completed bridge, and the ragged prison camp orchestra played while POWs danced on the bamboo-and-thatch stage, I felt a sense of wonder: He was there.
 Opa Henry was actually there.